diequies/100daysofdata/README.md

 ---

+### **Day 78 of #100DaysOfData Challenge**

+Last days to complete the demo and presentation of *Omdena* project.
+We are running late, so these days I am completely focused on finishing something I can show as a demo.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+I am struggling to get the appropriate results to make a story as a demo.
+Currently I am getting very similar results without data and with user data, we need to confirm the logic behind.

+---

 ### **Day 75-77 of #100DaysOfData Challenge**

 The days 75 to 77 have been quite out of data science and coding.
 It has been my last week at work and most of the time I had to spend to close everything.
 Anyway, I tried to always spend a minimum time of coding to keep the progress, mainly with Maria's code and *Omdena*'s project.